In The Shadows, Steady Drizzle

 Hobo stew done wrong can kill you dead.
-Done right, it’s ambrosia, a mix of flavors you’ll never find anywhere else cooked over an open fire — and the Queen’s pot was always done right.
-No two stews taste alike, for the simple reason that the ingredients are whatever comes to hand — a handful of grain, city pigeons, even the odd wild herb from a public park or someone’s windowbox.
-Before I enlisted, I’d lived on the stuff… but then, that was another world, and besides, the wench is dead.
+Done right, it’s ambrosia, a mix of flavors you’ll never find anywhere else, all cooked over an open fire — and the Queen’s pot was always done right.
+No two stews taste alike, for the simple reason that the ingredients are whatever comes to hand: a handful of grain, city pigeons, even the odd wild herb from a public park or someone’s windowbox.
+Way back before I enlisted, I’d lived on the stuff… but then, that was another world, and besides, the wench is dead.

 I took a few bites and felt the glow start in my belly, spreading out to the rest of me.
 Just exactly what I’d needed on a rainy night.
 Queen Molly was still eyeing me closely, saying nothing.
 Fair enough; I’d start.